 In 1996, our Cellar Door was opened in a nineteenth century stone cottage built by the Malpas family in the 1880’s.
 It is located only 45 kilometers South of Adelaide, South Australia and is surrounded by beautiful grounds with a lake, water birds, ancient large eucalypt and olive trees adjacent to the bridge which crosses ‘Fox Creek’ on the way to the historic cottage.

 In early 2000, construction of a 1,500 tonne capacity winery was completed.
 The decision to install stainless steel open fermenters rather than rotary fermenters was made due to the quality benefits this traditional method offers.
 The winery has a maximum storage capacity of 600,000 litres.
 This includes a range of small storage tanks to support the “boutique” winemaking approach the company has adopted.

 In 2005, Scott Zrna joined the company as senior winemaker.
 Formerly senior winemaker for McWilliams, Scott brought with him a bounty of creativity and experience, which allowed Fox Creek’s wine to continue to develop and progress from strength to strength.

-Fox Creek is an active supporter of the arts and has been the official wine sponsor of one of Adelaide’s major festivals, The Adelaide International Guitar Festival since 2007.
+Fox Creek is an active supporter of the arts and many other cultural events.
 In mid 2009, Fox Creek put key product information in braille and large print on the back labels of our wines to assist the visually impaired.
-Fox Creek also supports many other cultural events and since 2002, has supplied the wine for book launches by Wakefield Press, Adelaide’s longest standing independent publishing and distribution company.